autonity/docs.autonity.org/content/docs/concepts/consensus/committee/_index.md

 ## Audit trail

-Committee membership and pending staking transitions can be audited by RPC call to the Autonity Contract:
+Committee membership and pending staking transitions can be audited by reading Autonity Protocol Contract state:

-- `getCommittee()` to return the current committee members
+- RPC call to `getCommittee()` to return the current committee members
-- `getBondingReq()` and `getUnbondingReq()` to return pending bonding and unbonding requests to be applied at finalisation of the current epoch's last block
+- Subscribing to `NewBondingRequest` and `NewUnbondingRequest` events to return pending bonding and unbonding requests to be applied at finalisation of the current epoch's last block

 Historic data can be retrieved by querying system state: